Australian prime minister calls May 21 election

 Morrison was widely criticized at the U.N. climate conference in Glasgow, Scotland, in November for failing to set more ambitious targets for the end of the decade.

-The government aims to reduce emissions by 26 percent to 28 percent below 2005 levels, while other countries have made steeper commitments.
+The government aims to reduce emissions by 26% to 28% below 2005 levels, while other countries have made steeper commitments.

-The Australian Labor Party has promised to reduce emissions by 43 percent by 2030.
+The Australian Labor Party has promised to reduce emissions by 43% by 2030.

 Australia was initially successful in containing the death toll from the COVID-19 pandemic largely through restrictions on international travel.